Dialpad LogoDialpad Logo Icon

 👉 Dialpad tip:

 You don’t have to buy customer service chatbot software separately!
-Some contact center platforms, like Dialpad Ai Contact Center, come with conversational AI functionality (aka. a chatbot) built right in.
+Some contact centre platforms, like Dialpad Ai Contact Centre, come with conversational AI functionality (aka. a chatbot) built right in.
 If you want to provide omnichannel customer service across apps and messaging platforms like WhatsApp and Facebook Messenger in addition to SMS and voice channels, then you can get all of that in one convenient platform with Dialpad.

 Live chat vs. chatbots